Developing methods for identifying the inflection point of a convex/concave curve: Experiments and Results

-It is easy to prove that f is $(0.224,1.0)$-asymptotical symmetrical around inflection point, so we can hundle it similar to a symmetric sigmoid only for a distance of $\pm{1}$ from $p=5$.
+It is easy to prove that f is $(0.224,1.0)$-asymptotically symmetric around inflection point, so we can handle it similar to a symmetric sigmoid only for a distance of $\pm{1}$ from $p=5$.
 We use, for comparison reasons, the same SP with 500 sub-intervals without error and obtain the Table \ref{tab:gom-noer} which is absolutely compatible with theoretical predictions.
-The ESE iterations are showed at Table \ref{tab:gom-noer} , while EDE iterations can be found at Table \ref{tab:gomeseitno}.
-We observe convergence to the real p for all methods used in this Chapter.
+The ESE \& EDE iterations are showed at Table \ref{tab:gom-noer-iters} where we observe convergence to the real p for both two methods.